Ringette in Canada: Provincial and territorial associations

 Canada's provincial and territorial ringette associations are listed in the table below.

 Competitive structure

 Levels of competition in Canada are based on age group and skill, and range from recreational to competitive.
 Elite level competition includes university and college ringette, the National Ringette League, and the Canada national ringette team.

 Levels of competition in Canadian ringette include: Recreational, C, B, BB, A, and AA and AAA, with AA being the highest level at which league competition occurs.
 AAA ringette is typically specific to particular regions who feel another category is necessary to clarify their league or tournament play.
 For example: AAA teams out of Quebec have played AA teams out of Alberta at various tournaments, including the Canadian Ringette Championships.

+Elite development

+La Relève

+La Relève is a development program in Canada's ringette community.
+It aims to identify and cultivate young talented players in the sport of ringette.
+La Relève provides additional training and mentorship opportunities for selected athletes who have shown potential at the U16 level.

+The program typically includes regional and national camps where players receive specialized coaching and skill development sessions.
+It also provides exposure to high-level competition, allowing players to showcase their abilities and gain valuable experience.

+La Relève in ringette is part of a broader effort to support the growth and advancement of the sport in Canada.
+It plays a critical role in identifying and nurturing talented young players, ultimately contributing to the development of the next generation of elite ringette athletes.